 Online Application for First-Time Applicants

-Applications for Fall 2021 are open to returning applicants from March 15, 2021 until April 15, 2021.
+Applications for the 2021-2022 school year are open to returning applicants from March 15, 2022 until April 15, 2022.
 You will need to reference your alternate candidate number from the prior year.
 If you do not have an alternate candidate number, please complete the First-Time Applicants form.